cmlozanos/kata-java-junit5-marsrover/README.md

 * Step 1 - We need a robot named Rover
 * Step 2 - We need that when rover get initialized will have the next arguments (x,y,direction) as example we have 4,2,EAST as parameters
 * Step 3 - We need a report from the rover with it's current coordinates and heading, x,y,direction parameters
+* Step 3.1 - We need a report formatted as "(6, 4) NORTH"